-The Office of the Ombuds seeks to support more open and effective communication between employees and the College.
+The Office of the Ombuds seeks to support more open and effective communication between employees and the university.
 In doing so, the outcome is to create a work environment of greater satisfaction for all employees.

 The W&M Ombuds Office adheres to the Code of Ethics and Standards of Practice of the IOA.
 A common set of ethical principles establishes the foundation of ombuds work:

 - Independence—The Ombuds is not aligned with any organizational entity and reports to the highest level possible within the organization.

 - Neutrality—The Ombuds advocates for a fair process rather than on behalf of any individual.

 - Confidentiality—The Ombuds holds in strictest confidence any communications with those seeking assistance, and does not disclose confidential communications unless given permission to do so.
 The only exception to this confidentiality is where there appears to be communication about imminent risk of serious harm or the abuse of minors.

 - Informality—The Ombuds supplements, but does not replace, any formal channels for grievance or adjudicative procedures.